 Click Create

-Once you’ve configured all of the above settings, all you need to do is click the ‘Create’ button at the bottom of the page to save your new shipping method.
-It will become immediately available to customers provided the order details match the method’s conditions.
+Once you’ve configured all of the above settings, simply click Create at the bottom of the page to save your new shipping method.
+It will become immediately available to customers provided the order details match the method’s configuration.

 Congratulations, you’ve just created your first shipping method!